Bolivia's Morales defies calls to resign as opposition plans new march

 “If you’re sure there was fraud, you should be happy to take the evidence to (the OAS),” Morales said to the crowd.

-Meanwhile, the minister of economy said that payments of some social benefits were interrupted as protesters forced closure of some branches of the state bank after Camacho urged supporters on Monday to peacefully jam government institutions.
+Meanwhile, the minister of economy said that payments of some social benefits were interrupted as protesters forced closure of some branches of the state bank after Camacho urged supporters on Monday to peacefully jam government institutions and blockade borders.

+A transportation chamber for La Paz said that there would be no transports of cargo or passengers over the Tambo Quemado mountain border pass with Chile and the Desaguadeo bridge to and from Peru for 48 hours.

-Reporting by Monica Machicao and Daniel Ramos in La Paz; Writing by Cassandra Garrison and Adam Jourdan; Editing by Andrew Cawthorne, Bill Berkrot and Cynthia Osterman
+Reporting by Monica Machicao and Daniel Ramos in La Paz; Writing by Cassandra Garrison and Adam Jourdan; Editing by Bill Berkrot and Cynthia Osterman